 Semi-indoor closable structures

-We have certainly found the product you were looking for so much: a semi-indoor blanket but which can be indoor.
-Put like that, it can be confusing.
-However, you will understand that these new products could revolutionize the development of the padel indoor.
+We have certainly found the product you were looking for: a semi-indoor cover that can be indoor.
+Said like that, it can be confusing.
+However, you will understand that these new products could revolutionize the development of indoor padel.

 It's almost indoor!
 But it is not considered to be such.
 Indeed, they are light structures which take the foundations of semi-covered structures but with the possibility of partially or completely closing the structure to isolate it from rain and wind.